Rekt05/hitman-racetime-automation/readme.md

 - Spotlight one player for the Stream (Zoom) Scene.
 - Automate the Leaderboard

-if you have any ideas for features open a pr or dm me on discord @Rekt05
+if you have any ideas for features or if you have a preset you would like to add open a *pr or dm me on discord @Rekt05

+*for Preset PR's you can make sure to find and replace you computer name from the file path to potentially avoid leaking personal information.